By John Myers, Duluth News Tribune

 For example, major chemical manufactures have known for years how to turn plastic bottles back into plastic bottles, Robertson noted.
 But it’s still much cheaper to make new bottles out of oil.
 Cheaper, Robertson notes, but certainly not environmentally sustainable.

 So, instead, society recycles some of our bottles into carpeting or fabric for things such as fleece sweaters.
 But that market absorbs only about 30 percent of all plastic bottles made.
-And the current melt-process recycling commonly leads to new plastics with inferior properties, called downcycling, that frequently end up in lower-grade applications such carpeting.
+And the current melt-process recycling commonly leads to new plastics with inferior properties, called downcycling, that frequently end up in lower-grade applications such as carpeting.

 The other 70 percent of bottles end up in landfills, their treasure trove of molecules wasted.